fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 ## LAB: put your (historic) data on a historic map
+- Download historic map
+- Georectify the image in QGIS
+- Create new vector layers from historic map overlay
+- View some (historic) data several vector layers on the map

 ## Mapping Uncertainty
 - Peter Fisher and Jo Wood, [What is a Mountain?
 Or The Englishman who went up a Boolean Geographical Concept but Realised it was Fuzzy](http://www.jstor.org/stable/pdfplus/40573211.pdf?acceptTC=true).